 Hourly hiring recruitment

-This has proven quite effective in the area of hourly hiring, especially in helping organizations find large numbers of seasonal workers.
+These high-volume recruiting tools have proven quite effective in the area of hourly hiring, especially in helping organizations find large numbers of seasonal workers.
 Low unemployment rates, as well as the rise of contract and temporary work, means that candidates are able to choose the organization that gives them the best experience.

 “There are a number of different options people have for hourly work,” says Greg Summers, Cielo’s Executive Vice President of High Volume RPO.
 “The likelihood of success in finding seasonal employees is going to be much more challenging when you consider where the unemployment numbers are and some of the other gig work people can do instead.